firefox-devtools/debugger/docs/debugger-html-react-redux-overview.md

 * The Frames component is responsible for rendering the current call stack when a breakpoint is reached.

 * The Scopes component is responsible for rendering the current variable scopes for the given breakpoint.
-It uses the ObjectInpector component to render the tree for all scopes and variables.
+It uses the ObjectInspector component to render the tree for all scopes and variables.
 The state of which nodes are collapsed/expanded are maintained using a ManagedTree component, in similar fashion to the SourcesTree component.

 ![](https://docs.google.com/drawings/d/1zHogPebNmOFT9Xx6cZsaA6R6cTQLUzBXePV9sf62chA/pub?w=960&h=720)
 [Click here to Edit](https://docs.google.com/drawings/d/1zHogPebNmOFT9Xx6cZsaA6R6cTQLUzBXePV9sf62chA/edit?usp=sharing)